This moist and fudgy double chocolate zucchini bread will raise a huge question. How on earth are there vegetables in THIS?!

 - Bake for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 My bread only took about 46 minutes, but do not be alarmed if yours takes longer.
 All ovens are different.
 Allow bread to cool completely in the pan set on a wire rack.
 Slice and serve when bread has completely cooled.
 Store leftover bread in an airtight container at room temperature for up to 5 days.

-- Make ahead tip: Bread freezes well for up to 3 months.
+- Freezing Instructions: Bread freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-- Try using white whole wheat flour or a blend of whole wheat and all-purpose flour!
-I do not suggest using all whole wheat flour-- the bread may be a little too dense.
+- Flour: Try using white whole wheat flour or a blend of whole wheat and all-purpose flour!
+I do not suggest using all whole wheat flour– the bread may be a little too dense.

-- Don't leave these out!
+- Chocolate Chips: Don’t leave these out!
 They sweeten the bread and give the bread more chocolate flavor.
 The bread is a little bland without them.

-- For a sweeter bread, use 3/4 cup sugar.
+- Sugar: For a sweeter bread, use 3/4 cup sugar.